Check hard disk Integrity to rule out disk faults

 Remove Custom Preferences

 Open System Preferences and check in the row at the bottom.
-This is where custom items are added to your System Prefernces and if you’re not using them then they are taking up your CPU.
+This is where custom items are added to your System Preferences and if you’re not using them then they are taking up your CPU.
 Right-click on an item and choose Remove From Preference Pane.

-Performance Boost
+Performance Boost Hardware Options

-- Increase RAM to 8GB+
+• Increase RAM to 8GB+

-Useful Stuff
+Other Useful Stuff

-Enable Read/Write of NTFS Disks
+Enable Read/Write access to NTFS drives

-diskutil info “/Volumes/MyPassport” → display Node Name = disk?s?w hdutil eject “/Volumes/MyPassport” sudo mount_ntfs -o rw /dev/disk?s?w “/Volumes/MyPassport”
+diskutil info “/Volumes/MyPassport” → display Node Name = disk?s?w

 MyPassport = example volume name, \040 represents a space